Healthdirect Free Australian health advice you can count on.

 Blood tests

-You will usually have a fasting blood test in the morning after you have fasted for 10 to 12 hours (no less than 8 hours and no more than 16 hours).
+A fasting blood test should be done after no less than 8 hours and no more than 16 hours of fasting.

 There are different recommendations for babies and children.
-Ask your anaesthetist what and when your child can drink.
+Ask your anaesthetist what your child can drink.

 Colonoscopy